 Early 386 machines are highly collectible.
 They don’t turn up very often, and historically they are very important.

 Prior to the 386, proprietary Unix workstations and minicomputers dominated high-end computing.
 The availability of viable 386 computers made Linux and Windows NT feasible.
 High-flying names like Digital Equipment Corporation, Sun Microsystems, and even IBM faded over time as a direct result of the 386.
 The Deskpro 386 was the first of that wave.
+The modern PC workstation is the spiritual descendant of the Compaq Deskpro 386.

 With some luck, you may be able to spot a Deskpro 386 or related paraphernalia on Ebay.